danielamadori/Simulator-BPMN-CPI/README.md

 ### Transition Structure

-A transition contains all method of pm4py Transition class and also has some additional attributes to access easier in properties dictionary of pm4py Transition class.
+A transition inherits all pm4py Transition methods and also has some additional attributes to access easier in properties dictionary of pm4py Transition class.

 * region_label: label of the region that generated this transition.